-On March 16, 2026, ICE quietly eliminated the correction window for common I-9 errors.
-Mistakes you could fix during an audit yesterday are now immediately fineable today — and most employers have no idea.
+On March 16, 2026, ICE quietly made a significant adjustment by eliminating the correction period for common I-9 errors.
+Errors you could address during a past audit now bring immediate fines, and most companies have no clue this happened.

-For nearly three decades, ICE drew a clear line between “substantive” violations (serious, immediate fines) and “technical” violations (minor errors you could correct on the spot during an audit).
-That line is gone.
-Without a press conference or transition period, ICE updated its inspection fact sheet and reclassified more than ten everyday errors as substantive — effective immediately.
+For almost thirty years, ICE kept a clear difference between serious “substantive” violations that brought big fines right away and small “technical” mistakes you could fix on the spot.
+That difference disappeared.
+Without any big announcement or grace period, ICE updated its inspection guidelines and turned more than 10 everyday errors into substantive violations, effective immediately.

 What’s now immediately fineable